marzzzello/dotfiles/README.md

 </details>

-1. Install all: `$aurhelper arandr autorandr awesome-terminal-fonts dunst evolution feh firefox guake i3-gaps kdeconnect light-locker lxappearance lxsession neofetch network-manager-applet noto-fonts-emoji pamixer pavucontrol picom playerctl powerline-fonts python-i3-py redshift rofi rxvt-unicode seahorse terminus-font ttf-dejavu xsettingsd dino gnome-terminal-transparency goes16-background-git himawaripy-git i3status-rust-git nerd-fonts-complete rofi-surfraw-git rofimoji-git shadowfox-updater spotify wpgtk-git xuserrun-dbus-git yay `
+1. Install all: `$aurhelper arandr autorandr awesome-terminal-fonts dunst evolution feh firefox gammastep guake i3-gaps kdeconnect light-locker lxappearance lxsession-gtk3 neofetch network-manager-applet noto-fonts-emoji pamixer pavucontrol picom playerctl powerline-fonts python-i3-py rofi rxvt-unicode seahorse terminus-font ttf-dejavu xsettingsd dino gnome-terminal-transparency goes16-background-git himawaripy-git i3status-rust-git nerd-fonts-complete rofi-surfraw-git rofimoji-git shadowfox-updater spotify wpgtk-git xuserrun-dbus-git yay `
 2. If you want some fancy wallpaper images from the earth in almost realtime then also install `goes16-background-git` and `himawaripy-git`
 3. Install dotfiles like descriped further down.
 4. Set monitor layout with arandr.
 If you you want to save multiple different monitor setups have a look at autorandr.
 With `$mod+m` there is a script to set some basic layouts.